Police corruption exists in all countries. In some places, the vice is more prevalent than elsewhere, though.

 South Africa: The Excited, Hungry Dog

 South African police, unfortunately, is no longer an exception on the continent in terms of police corruption.
-While the uniforms be be cleaner and sharper, and the officers a league above other African police forces in terms of eloquence and appearance, the facade quickly turns out to be just that.
+While the uniforms be be cleaner and sharper, and the officers in a league above other African police forces in terms of eloquence and appearance, the facade quickly turns out to be just that.

 Your overall impression of the country is likely to dwindle fast as you observe a visibly happy officer, excited by his catch, talking with baited breath about the severe consequences of some minor irregularity.
-As the purported perpetrator gets tired of listening to the endless lecture, and digs out some pocket changes, there goes the illusion of South African superiority, as the officer digs into the handful of coins like a hungry dog.
+As the purported perpetrator gets tired of listening to the endless lecture, and digs out some pocket changes, there goes the last illusion of South Africa, as the officer digs into the handful of coins like a hungry dog.

 Kenya: Strictly legalistic, but..